 - Nevertheless, the trading diary shows that by the time she sells, the market bottoms out and the price starts to rise again (15-17).

 - As the investor is once bitten twice shy, she does not buy when the stock price is low but soon realizes that she has missed the bus (19).

 The trading diary depicts the story of an investor who has not invested time in learning stocks analysis.
 She follows the crowd and takes buy/sell decisions based on emotions of fear and greed.
 However, if she had spent some time learning fundamental stocks analysis, then she would have avoided the detrimental “Buy High and Sell Low” cycle in which many individual investors get stuck.

-An investor should read books of renowned investors and develop a stock picking approach suitable to her.
-She should make her stock picking criteria and do valuation analysis before buying a stock.
 Once she develops the habit of analyzing each stock in detail before she invests her hard-earned money, she would be confident about her decision of buying any stock.
-The hard work and time invested in analysis would help her maintain a stable view towards her stocks.
+The hard work and time invested in the analysis would help her maintain a stable view of her stocks.
 She would not fall prey to emotions of fear & greed and would be able to think like a business owner and focus on long-term wealth creation.